samweldon9393/Battleship/README.md

 ./Battleship.py -c -p 6000 -i 192.168.1.42
 ```

-Replace `192.168.1.42` with the server's IP address.
-Both players must be able to reach each other over the network — on a local network this works out of the box; over the internet, the server machine will need to forward the chosen port.
+Replace `192.168.1.42` with the server's IP address (or just localhost).

 To find your local IP address:
 - **macOS / Linux:** `ifconfig` or `ip addr`